moj-analytical-services/splink/docs/dev_guides/dependency_management.md

 #### Documentation and Communication

 * **Clear Documentation**: Clearly log installation instructions within the [Getting Started](https://moj-analytical-services.github.io/splink/getting_started.html#install) section of our documentation.
 This should cover not only standard installation procedures but also specialised instructions, for instance, installing a [:simple-duckdb:-less version of Splink](https://github.com/moj-analytical-services/splink/pull/1244), for locked down environments.
-* **Log Dependency Changes in the Changelog**: Where dependencies are adjusted, ensure that changes are logged within [`CHANGELOG.md`](https://github.com/moj-analytical-services/splink/blob/master/CHANGELOG.md).
+* **Log Dependency Changes in the CHANGELOG**: Where dependencies are adjusted, ensure that changes are logged within [`CHANGELOG.md`](https://github.com/moj-analytical-services/splink/blob/master/CHANGELOG.md).
 This can help simplify debugging and creates a guide that can be easily referenced.

 #### User Support and Feedback